If it isn't visible, it's probably broken

 1. Who can spot issues (and who can investigate them)?

 This is the most intuitive dimension: who could notice that this thing is broken?
 Just the original developer?
 Any teammate?
-An internal operations person?
 The end user?

 There's also an important distinction between: